etendosoftware/docs/docs/developer-guide/etendo-copilot/how-to-create-copilot-tools.md

     !!! warning "Different name of depedency while installing and importing" If the name of the dependency is different from the name of the dependency that is imported in the tool, it is necessary to specify the name of the dependency that is imported in the tool.
 For example, if the dependency is installed with the name `pyscopg2-binary` but is imported with the name `psycopg2`, we can use a | to specify both names.
+If this clarification is not made, the tool will not be able to import the dependency to "test" if it is installed correctly, this will throw a warning, but the tool will be able to run correctly.
         The content of the file will be as follows:

         ``` toml